 Put the oil on the pan and evenly spread it throughout the surface

-You have two options here: you can use either the oven or the stovetop to heat the pan—it definitely depends on your preference.
+You have 2 options here: you can use either the oven or the stovetop to heat the pan; it definitely depends on your preference!
 To ensure safety, use oven mitts when touching the hot pan.

-When using an oven: Pre-heat the oven by setting its temperature to 300 degrees Fahrenheit.
-Ensure that it is preheated fully.
-Then insert, pan into the oven.
-Heat the pan, and remove it after 20 minutes.
+- Using an oven: Preheat the oven by setting its temperature to 300 degrees Fahrenheit.
+Ensure that it’s preheated fully, then insert the pan into the oven.
+Heat the pan and remove it after 20 minutes.

-When using stovetop: Set the temperature of the stovetop to a medium level.
+- Using the stovetop: Set the temperature of the stovetop to a medium level.
 Heat the pan on the stove.
 When it starts to smoke, remove it from the stove.
-However, if you are particular about heat and smoke, you can heat the pan prior to applying the oil.
-Heat the pan for around 30 seconds on low level.
+However, if you’re particular about heat and smoke, you can heat the pan prior to applying the oil.
+Heat the pan for around 30 seconds on low.
 Then apply the oil to the warm pan and spread it evenly.